jcu-eresearch/fascinator-shibboleth/README.md

 Shibboleth
 ----

-Add the Shibboleth configuration section:
+Add the Shibboleth configuration section, and configure it according to your connector requirements (see below):

     "Shibboleth":{
         "use_headers": "false",